peterklijn/adyen-step-by-step-integration-workshop/README.md

 </details>

-5. [Skip this step] Install the [Java library](https://github.com/Adyen/adyen-java-api-library) by adding the following line to the `build.gradle` file, build the project to pull-in the Adyen Java API Library.
+5. **Skip this step**: Install the [Java library](https://github.com/Adyen/adyen-java-api-library) by adding the following line to the `build.gradle` file, build the project to pull-in the Adyen Java API Library.
 For your convenience, we've already included this in the project.

 ```